pranigopu/pranigopu.github.io/docs/art/poetry/poems-for-life-on-earth.md

 ## An Ode to the Fact of Existence
 **(4 beats per line; first line starts in the last beat)**

+- ...
-The pro- <br>
+    - The pro-
--faned and treasured, the pains and pleasures, <br>
+- -faned and treasured, the
+    - pains and pleasures,
-All parts of the whole.
-My <br>
+- All parts of the
+    - whole.
+My
-Feelings are many, in many measures, but for <br>
+- Feelings are many, in
+    - many measures, but for
-You?
-Only fire in my soul.
+- You?
+Only fire in my
+    - soul.
 I

-Strive against plight and delight in vigour.
-I <br>
+- Strive against plight and de-
+    - -light in vigour.
+I
-Curse or bless the deserving.
-My <br>
+- Curse or bless the de-
+    - -serving.
+My
-Verdict is stark when held with rigour, and for <br>
+- Verdict is stark when
+    - held with rigour, and for
-You?
-My love is unswerving.
+- You?
+My love is un-
+    - -swerving.

-You owe me nothing, nor I you, <br>
+- You owe me nothing,
+    - nor I you,
-All I say is, “Yes, <br>
+- All I say is,
+    - “Yes,
-Yes, all that’s good and true is <br>
+- Yes, all that’s
+    - good and true is
-Twined in your impress.”
+- Twined in your im-
+    - -press.”

 ## The Peerless Value
 **(4 beats per line)**